 - Water skiing or towable device (including tube) accidents

 - Accidents in which a person is struck by a vessel, a propeller, a propulsion unit, or steering machinery

 In some cases, there may be multiple causes, such as a drunk driver and a mechanical failure on the boat itself.
 Regardless of the circumstances surrounding your claim, if another person’s negligence caused you to be injured on a boat, you may be entitled to compensation.
 We will pursue all possible sources in order to maximize your recovery.

 Get the Legal Representation You Deserve

-At Heintz & Becker, we’ll advise you of your legal options and protect your rights.
+At Heintz Law, we’ll advise you of your legal options and protect your rights.

 More importantly, we utilize state-of-the-art resources including accident reconstructionists and investigators to collect evidence and bolster your claim.

-Our Bradenton and Sarasota offices are prepared to take your call and assess your case today.
+Our Bradenton and Sarasota boating accident attorneys are prepared to take your call and assess your case today.
 Plus, we work on a contingent-fee basis, which means victims don’t pay anything unless we get results.